danilodelucio/NukeDiffusion/README.md

 > [!IMPORTANT]
 > _To use the **img2img** and **inpainting** workflows, you must input Read nodes directly to the input image/input mask;_<br>
-> _This tool does not export the connected inputs automatically (at least for now), so you should pre-render your inputs in case they have extra nodes below (Roto, Reformat etc)._<br>
+>

----
+> _This tool does not export the connected inputs automatically (at least for now), so you should pre-render your inputs in case they have extra nodes  (Roto, Reformat etc)._<br>

 <h1>NukeDiffusion node ☢️</h1>